-

-Mount Wuyi is one of the ancient cradles of tea culture, and this is where Bai Jiguan oolong grows.
-The soil on the mountain is volcanic, poor in nutrients, but rich in natural minerals.
-And this is quite enough for tea to grow and feed on.
-Constant humidity and sufficient rainfall also play an important role.
-Tea bushes grow very slowly and this oolong is produced in small quantities, which is why its price is quite high.
-The color of the leaves on the bush is pale green.
-There is a lot of white in the greenery.
-The buds are curved and shaggy, like the comb on the top of a golden pheasant or rooster.
-Perhaps this is what the name is associated with.
-During the Ming Dynasty, there was a story about how the " Cock's Comb " cured an evil disease, which made it popular.
+Mount Wuyi is one of the ancient cradles of tea culture, and it's here that Bai Jiguan oolong tea grows.
+The mountain's volcanic soil is poor in nutrients but rich in natural minerals.
+This provides ample nourishment for tea.
+Consistent moisture and adequate rainfall also play a significant role.
+The tea bushes grow very slowly, and this oolong is produced in small quantities, making it quite expensive.
+The leaves are pale green, with a lot of white in the green.
+The buds are curved and shaggy, reminiscent of the comb on the head of a golden pheasant or rooster.
+This may be where the name comes from.
+During the Ming Dynasty, there was a story about how " Cock's Comb " cured a nasty disease, which led to its popularity.

-Tea is picked manually, as it was many centuries ago.
-Pickers start their work in early April and until the end of May, the work is very difficult and not highly paid.
-And then, along narrow, difficult paths, in large baskets, they lower the tea to the foot of the mountain, where the tea factory is located.
-I process the tea according to ancient Chinese recipes and very carefully, without unnecessary fuss and haste.
-After all, high-quality tea must stand, like expensive wine.
+Tea is harvested by hand, just as it was centuries ago.
+Pickers begin their work in early April and continue until the end of May; it's very difficult and poorly paid.
+Then, along narrow, impassable paths, the tea is carried in large baskets to the foot of the mountain, where the tea factory is located.
+I process the tea according to ancient Chinese recipes and with great care, without unnecessary fuss or rush.
+After all, high-quality tea must age, like fine wine.

-There is a legend about the name of this oolong.
-Many centuries ago, one monk saw an eagle attacking a child, and a rooster defending the child.
-And in an unequal fight, the rooster died, but the child was saved.
-In gratitude, the monk buried the rooster on Mount Wuyi, and a few years later, a tea bush grew on the site of the grave and was called White Rooster Comb (Bai Ji Guan), in honor of the brave rooster.
+There's a legend about the name of this oolong.
+Many centuries ago, a monk saw an eagle attacking a child, while a rooster defended the child.
+In the unequal battle, the rooster died, but the child was saved.
+In gratitude, the monk buried the rooster on Mount Wuyi, and a few years later, a tea bush grew on the site of the grave and was named White Rooster Comb (Bai Ji Guan), in honor of the brave rooster.

 Sometimes this tea is written as Bai Ji Guan, and translated as "White Rooster" or " White Rooster Comb" .